protoman92/AutomatedTestHelper/README.md

-# AutomatedTestTemplate
+# AutomatedTestHelper

-Automated UI test template.
+Automated UI test helper.
 Simply add this project as a dependency and provide custom **.feature** and step definition files.

 This repository is split into several folders and sub-folders: